ellysh/video-game-bots/InGameBots/tools.md

 Do not forget to update [**Internet Explorer**](http://windows.microsoft.com/en-us/internet-explorer/download-ie) application to 11 version for usage Visual Studio 2015.

+[Windows SDK](https://msdn.microsoft.com/en-us/library/ms717358%28v=vs.110%29.aspx) will be used here to get access to Windows Native API and to link with `ntdll.dll` library.

 ## Debugger

 [**OllyDbg**](http://www.ollydbg.de) is a freeware debugger that will be used in this chapter.
 It has user-friendly graphical interface that simplify studying this debugger.
 OllyDbg provides wide functionality to investigate Windows applications without a source code.
 It allows to debug and [**disassemble**](https://en.wikipedia.org/wiki/Disassembler) 32-bit Windows applications only.
 One of the base features that will help us to investigate game applications is providing a memory map of a process.